MoonGoddess/MGHelm/README.md

 To install, place the .bin file from the bin folder in CodeSpace\CodeSpace_Data\StreamingAssets\Disks    Then when in game, use click on the diskdrive and select change disk, select the mghelm file, wait for it to upload, then press insert disk.
 After this reset the dcpu.

 # Compiling
-Src compiles under [Organic] (https://github.com/andre-d/organic), not tried with other assemblers.
+Src compiles under [Organic](https://github.com/andre-d/organic), not tried with other assemblers.